razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 1. **Delay**: When should the motion start?
 2. **Duration**: How long should an object take to transition from one state to another?
 3. **Easing**: How should an object accelerate/decelerate while transitioning from one state to another?
+> `Duration` and `Easing` are both necessary to define motion. `Delay` can be used as and when required depending on the use-case

 ### Delay
 You can *start* or *stop* your motion with some delay.
 For example, in the image below, it becomes difficult to reach a sub-menu in the drop down since the exit animation for the sub-menu starts instantly after the mouse is out of hover range.
 This can be fixed by adding a delay to the exit animation.